-- Cannabinoids are a group of compounds originally found in hemp, but they refer to all compounds associated with body cannabinoid receptors (Z. Fisar.
+- Cannabinoids are a group of compounds originally found in hemp, but they refer to all compounds associated with endocannabinoid system (Z. Fisar.
 2009; AC.
 Howlett et al. 2002; DM.
 Lambert et al. 2005).
-These include phytocannabinoids, ie external cannabinoids, endocannabinoids, i.e. internal cannabinoids, and synthetic laboratory-produced cannabinoids.
+These include phytocannabinoids, ie external cannabinoids, endocannabinoids, i.e. internal cannabinoids, and synthetic laboratory produced cannabinoids.
 More than a hundred different types of external cannabinoids have been found in hemp.
 In total, hemp contains about 489 different compounds (N. Happyana et al. 2013).

 Is CBD safe to use?